What to wear when hunting during the main season

 While a skullcap is not a traditional type of velvet hunting hat, it’s the safest type to wear and many hunts often recommend it.
 The best selling Gatehouse HS1 Jockey Skull is the preferred choice of many.
 Go for a plain black or navy silk.
 If you wish to wear a traditional velvet hat, you’ll need to sew the ribbons up - only Masters and Hunt staff wear the ribbons down so that they can be recognised from behind.

 Many adults and most children now wear body protectors.
 It's probably a good idea to wear yours under your jacket rather than over it as it looks so much better!

 Do invest in a good pair of gloves!
 Leather is always good for grip but not great when it rains!
 Treat yourself to a waterproof pair, they’ll be worth every penny!
 These waterproof gloves from Woof Wear are just the ticket!
 The technically advanced fabric of Tredstep's Eventer Glove ensures the right amount of grip in wet conditions and makes it perfect for hunting.

 Many people will carry a hunting whip.
 This is not essential however they are extremely useful for holding tricky gates open!

-Girls!
 Remember: no flowing locks.
-Your hair needs to be neatly tied and preferably in a hair net.
-A little make up is fine but glamour pusses need not attend!
-Do bear in mind that you may be riding through woods with low hanging branches.
-So it may be best to remove any dangly earrings if you want to keep your ears in one piece!
+If your hair is long, it needs to be neatly tied and preferably in a hair net.
+A little make-up is fine but glamour pusses need not attend!
+Bear in mind that you may be riding through woods with low hanging branches, so it may be best to remove any long or hooped earrings if you want to keep your ears in one piece

 Want to know what to wear Autumn Hunting?